JavierreLab/liCHiC/6.GWAS imputation/README.md

 3. Blockshifter
 4. Plots

 ## Workflow
-This is built to work in marenostrum only, not in local, as it requires too much computational energy and would not work in local.
+This is built to work only in the supercomputer Marenostrum, not in local, as it requires too much computational energy and would not work in local.
-Easily adaptable to other supercomputers (CSUC) with the same SLURM and GREASY use.
+Easily adaptable to other supercomputers (e.g., CSUC) with the same SLURM and GREASY use.

-#### Prerequisits
+#### Requirements

 * Download reference genotypes from 1000Genome project [version GRCh38](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL/).
 Filter by sample ancestry (e.g. EUR) and index filtered reference genotype using tabix for faster reading.
 Script for this - **0_Download1KG_GRCh38.sh**